NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/02 - Getting Started with Vault/12 - PKI Secrets Engine/2 12 - PKI Secrets Engine.md

 - The PKI Secrets Engine Provided by HashiCorp Vault aims to simplify this process by generating dynamic X509 certificates.
     - This removes the need for manual generation of certificates as outlined in the steps above - Vault acts as the CA.
 - PKI Secrets Engines can be implemented easily enough via the Vault UI.
-Once done, selecting “issue certificate” and the common name will allow generation of the certificate.
+Once done, selecting "issue certificate" and the common name will allow generation of the certificate.

 ## Benefits of PKI In Vault